 The MITN repository contains Internet Protocol (IP) addresses, domains, email addresses, and more that are known to be malicious.
 IA staff gather and compile the information from multiple trusted sources, including REN-ISAC, Spamhaus, and others—as well as threats detected at U-M. Participating universities contribute their own information and then use the shared intelligence to configure firewalls, network intrusion prevention systems (IPSs), malware filters, and other security services.

 How MITN Protects U-M

-IA and other university IT staff use MITN data to block attempted attacks on U-M email infrastructure, network IPS, and other central and unit-based systems.
+MITN is an integral part of the university's approach to network security threat detection and mitigation.
+IA and other university IT staff use MITN data to block attempted attacks on U-M email infrastructure, firewalls, network IPS, and other central and unit-based systems.
 Multiple open source threat feeds, data shared by peer institutions, and threats identified at U-M contribute to more than 60,000 actionable indicators updated hourly to block millions of threats daily.

 U-M units that would like to host MITN sensors and/or make use of the shared MITN data can contact IA through the ITS Service Center.

 If you have questions about MITN, you can send them to MITNemail@example.com.